uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

 _Notes_:
 1. You may get a message that looks like:
 ```
-   Encountered error - User: arn:aws:iam::...:user/uhppoted-greengrass is not authorized to perform: iam:GetPolicy on
+   Encountered error - User: arn:aws:iam::...:user/uhppoted-greengrass is not authorized to perform: iam:GetPolicy
-   resource: policy arn:aws:iam::aws:policy/UhppotedGreengrassTokenExchangeRoleAccess because no identity-based policy
+   on resource: policy arn:aws:iam::aws:policy/UhppotedGreengrassTokenExchangeRoleAccess because no identity-based
-   allows...
+   policy allows...
 ```
    Normally that error is encountered because the _UhppotedGreengrassTokenExchangeRoleAccess_ does not exist (at least initially).
    The _GreengrassInstaller_ will (most probably) automatically create the policy and the message can be treated as  a warning.

 2. The next error you will encounter on a fresh install is:
 ```
-   Error while trying to setup Greengrass Nucleus software.amazon.awssdk.services.iam.model.NoSuchEntityException: The role
+   Error while trying to setup Greengrass Nucleus software.amazon.awssdk.services.iam.model.NoSuchEntityException:
-   with name UhppotedGreengrassTokenExchangeRole cannot be found.
-(Service: Iam, Status Code: 404, Request ID: 9fb...
+   The role with name UhppotedGreengrassTokenExchangeRole cannot be found.
+(Service: Iam, Status Code: 404,
+   Request ID: 9fb...
 ```
-   This is mostly because the _Greengrass_ installer expects to find the _UhppotedGreengrassTokenExchangeRole_ but doesn't even though it has (most probably) just created it and whoever wrote the installer didn't do a wait-and-retry.
+   This is mostly because the _Greengrass_ installer expects to find the _UhppotedGreengrassTokenExchangeRole_ but doesn't even though it has (presumably) just created it and whoever wrote the installer didn't do a wait-and-retry.

-   The solution is to ... \<sigh\> just run the installer again i.e.:
+   The solution is to ... _\<sigh\>_ just run the installer again i.e.:
 ```
 sudo -E java -Droot="/greengrass/v2" -Dlog.store=FILE \
   -jar ./GreengrassInstaller/lib/Greengrass.jar \